freeradical13/freeradical13.github.io/index.md

 An [oviparous][] animal develops eggs into a shelled container with yolk for nourishment and the egg develops and hatches mostly outside the mother.
 A [viviparous][] animal develops eggs inside the mother ([gestation][] or pregnancy) with nutrient exchange between egg and mother before birth.
 An [ovoviviparous][] animal develops eggs inside the mother until they are ready to hatch, but which are self-sufficient with egg yolk.

 After fertilization between sperm and egg creates a zygote, the zygote starts to perform mitosis to create the [embryo][] within the outer membrane of the egg called the [zona pellucida][].
 This initial mitosis is called [cleavage][] in which the number of cells (called [blastomeres][]) increases but the amount of cytoplasm stays the same, thus each blastomere is smaller than its parent cell.

+In some animals, the egg is partly composed of stored nutrients called the [Yolk][] which is concentrated to one pole of the egg called the Vegetal Pole and the blastocoel forms at the other end called the Animal Pole.
+In some animals such as frogs, after fertilization, the contents of the animal pole shift slightly towards the point at which the sperm entered thus creating a crescent shaped area between the poles with diffuse pigments that look gray called the [gray crescent][].

 Once cleavage creates 16 cells which are grouped into a solid ball, the collection of cells is called a [morula][].
 Cells on the outer part of the morula become [trophoblast cells][] and compact together with gap junctions and desmosomes.
 The remaining cells on the inside are called the [embryoblast][inner cell mass] (or [Inner Cell Mass][]).